 What are the risks associated with using display screen equipment?

-Using display screen equipment incorrectly can lead to back, shoulder and neck pain and discomfort, fatigue and eye strain.
 Sitting incorrectly, such as being at the wrong height or hunching over a laptop screen can cause stiffness and discomfort in the upper body.
 A poor set up can also impact the wrists and hands.
-Prolonged use of a screen without sufficient breaks causes strain on the eyes which can lead to fatigue.
+If these problems aren’t addressed, it could lead to chronic pain, repetitive strain injuries or carpal tunnel syndrome.

 - Having your display monitor at eye level so you’re not looking down